kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.3.0/guides/bulk-update-customization.md

 });
 ```

-> This article was reviewed using Kintone and Google Chrome as of December 2021.<br>
+> This article was reviewed using Kintone and Google Chrome as of January 2022.<br>
 > The version of Kintone UI Component used in this customization is v1.3.0.